 How is personal information used?

 We use personal information to administer or service a policy; administer a claim; provide assistance services; comply with the law; and as otherwise permitted by law.
+The transfer of your personal information to an affiliate or third party for processing purposes is defined as a “use” of your personal information.
 Affiliated and non-affiliated third parties that may receive or have access to the personal information in our care are not authorized to use such information for any marketing purposes except as permitted by law.
 They may not copy or disclose personal information to any other party and may use it only for the purpose of performing their responsibilities to us, one of our policyholders or claimants and as otherwise permitted or required by law.

 To whom might personal information be disclosed?

-Personal information may be shared with affiliated and non-affiliated third parties in Canada and abroad in order to provide services, administer or service an insurance policy or a claim, and as otherwise permitted or required by law.
+Personal information may be shared with affiliated and non-affiliated third parties in Canada, the United States and abroad in order to provide services, administer or service an insurance policy or a claim, and as otherwise permitted or required by law.
 Our affiliates include insurance companies, third-party insurance administrators and other providers of financial products and services.
-Examples of unaffiliated third parties include independent insurance brokers, the policyholder, persons or organizations retained to assist in the administration of policies and/or claims (such as adjusters, appraisers, repair shops and medical service providers), insurance support organizations, companies with whom we have joint marketing agreements and others as permitted or required by law.
+Examples of unaffiliated third parties include independent insurance brokers, the policyholder, persons or organizations retained to assist in the administration of policies and/or claims (such as adjusters, appraisers, repair shops and medical service providers), insurance support organizations, companies with whom we have joint marketing agreements, information processing facilities and others as permitted or required by law.

 Depending on the nature and sensitivity of your personal information, your consent to the collection, use and disclosure of personal information may be required.
 This consent can be express (oral or written) or implied and, subject to legal or contractual restrictions, may be withdrawn.